tompassarelli/fennec-ui/README.md

 8. Change 'style 1' (hide all ui) to preferred hotkey desired in "manage extension shortcuts"
 9. Restart Firefox

-## Philosophy

-This theme embraces the principle that **the best interface is the one you don't notice**.
-By removing Firefox's visual baggage and creating seamless integration with Sideberry, we achieve a browsing experience that feels purposeful and distraction-free - much like what Zen Browser aims to provide, but without having to manage a fork, and some saner security defaults.

 ## How It Works

 Utilizing the chosen hotkey for user chrome toggle hides the whole UI